Camino de Santiago Packing List: What to Bring

 • Sports bras (2)

 Choose breathable, quick-dry options for comfort during long days.
-Women’s model

 • Razor or electric shaver

-If staying groomed keeps you feeling human. manual / electric
+If staying groomed helps you feel human.

 • Personal hygiene supplies